dbcls/AOE/README.md

 - Extract date information
 	- `date.prl`

-The data extracted from SRA will be merged with current version of AOE(AOE1).
+Data extracted from SRA will be merged with current version of AOE(AOE1).

 Output Example: